Michelangelo and the Medici: Brief separation from the Medici

 Lorenzo de' Medici's death on April 8, 1492, brought a reversal of Michelangelo's circumstances.
 Michelangelo left the security of the Medici court and returned to his father's house.
 In the following months he carved a wooden crucifix (1493), as a gift to the prior of the Florentine church of Santo Spirito, who had permitted him some studies of anatomy on the corpses of the church's hospital.
 Between 1493 and 1494 he bought a block of marble for a larger than life statue of Hercules, which was sent to France and subsequently disappeared sometime around the 18th century.
 On January 20, 1494, after heavy snowfalls, Lorenzo's heir, Piero di Lorenzo de' Medici commissioned a snow statue, and Michelangelo again entered the court of the Medici.
 The Medici sixty-year reign came to an end under the reign of Piero Medici.

 In the same year, the Medici were expelled from Florence as the result of the rise of Girolamo Savonarola.
 Michelangelo left the city before the end of the political upheaval, moving to Venice and then to Bologna, where he stayed for more than a year.
-In Bologna he was commissioned to finish the carving of the last small figures of the Shrine of St. Dominic, in the church dedicated to that saint.
-According to Ascanio Condivi, Lorenzo di Pierfrancesco de' Medici, for whom Michelangelo had sculpted St. John the Baptist, asked that Michelangelo "fix it so that it looked as if it had been buried" so he could "send it to Rome...pass [it off as] an ancient work and...sell it much better."
+In Bologna he was commissioned to finish the carving of the last small figures of the Shrine of Saint Dominic, in the church dedicated to that saint.
+According to Ascanio Condivi, Lorenzo di Pierfrancesco de' Medici, for whom Michelangelo had sculpted Saint John the Baptist, asked that Michelangelo "fix it so that it looked as if it had been buried" so he could "send it to Rome...pass [it off as] an ancient work and...sell it much better."
 Both Lorenzo and Michelangelo were unwittingly cheated out of the real value of the piece by a middleman.
 Cardinal Raffaele Riario, to whom Lorenzo had sold it, discovered that it was a fraud, but was so impressed by the quality of the sculpture that he invited the artist to Rome.
 This apparent success in selling his sculpture abroad as well as the conservative Florentine situation may have encouraged Michelangelo to accept the prelate's invitation.

 Towards the end of 1494, the political situation in Florence was calmer.
 Upon his return to Florence, he found that things in the city had greatly changed.
 The city, previously under threat from the French, it was no longer in danger as Charles VIII had suffered defeats.
 Michelangelo returned to Florence but received no commissions from the new city government under Savonarola.
 He returned to the employment of the Medici.
-During the half year he spent in Florence he worked on two small statues, a child St. John the Baptist and a Sleeping Cupid.
+During the half year he spent in Florence he worked on two small statues, an infant Saint John the Baptist and a Sleeping Cupid.